jancurn/actor-analyze-domains/README.md

   - List of email addresses
   - List of phone numbers

-The results of the crawler are stored into the dataset - for each web page crawled there will be one record.
-The optional screenshots and HTML content of pages is stored into separate record in the key-value store.
+The results of the crawler are stored into a dataset - for each web page crawled there will be one record.
+The optional screenshots and HTML content of web pages is stored into separate records in the key-value store.

-For example, for the web page `https://example.com` the resulting record looks like this:
+For example, for the web page `https://example.com` the resulting record in the dataset looks as follows:

 ```
 {